aoifemcoleman/task_planner/README.md

 I have manually tested the project throughout by doing the following:
 - Using a pep8 linter to confirm there are no issues.
-- Tested the project throughout its development in my own terminal, and then in the deployed project on Heroku.
+- Tested the project throughout it's development in my own terminal, and then in the deployed project terminal on Heroku.
 - Providing invalid inputs such as integers where strings are expected and vice versa throughout the application.

 ### Bugs